-There are 4 shops proposing this game for digital download at an average price of $ 30.24.
-See the comparison below, best prices on top:
+There is 1 shop proposing this game for download at an average price of FREE.

 No heroes here